Born in Los Angeles, raised in Seattle, back in Los Angeles.

-With my sculptures, my aim is to replicate (as closely as possible) functional everyday objects in an opposite material, rendering them useless.
-Through the loss of function, form gains importance.
+With regard to my sculptures, my technical aim is to replicate (as closely as possible) functional or meaningful recognizable objects in an opposite material, rendering them useless.

-I tend to choose objects that I am familiar with, but whose beauty I have ignored.
-I love objects that are well worn and used, with scrapes and paint splatters.
-The details are important, and I love discovering them as I explore the object.
+I tend to choose objects that I am familiar with, but whose beauty is easily ignored.
+I love things that are well worn and used, with scrapes and paint splatters.
+The details are incredibly important, and I love discovering them as I explore the object.

-My goal is to continue to challenge myself with more intricate and larger objects.
-As I work, I am ultimately pleased with the imperfections, as they are proof of the human touch.
+My goal is to continue to challenge myself with more intricate or larger projects.
+As I work, I am ultimately pleased with the imperfections, as they are proof of my humanity.